|Period:||Semester 1, Block I, II|

 There is a blackboard module for the course.
 Students who have applied for the course will receive a registration code for the blackboard module.
 Lecture notes, assignments, reading material, and important announcements can be found there.

-Application forms for this course can be requested through the Science Communication & Society department (email@example.com).
+Application forms for this course can be requested through the Science Communication and Society department (firstname.lastname@example.org).
 Please apply as soon as you have decided to enroll in this course, so we have an idea of the number of students.